-Here are my top 10 choices for who I think should play the Master the Doctor’s archenemy in Doctor Who.
+Here are my top 10 choices for who the Master in Doctor Who.
 This is of course assuming John Simm (who is still as of the writing of this article the incumbent in the role) does not want to come back.
 Contrary to popular belief, Simm does not shun Doctor Who or its fans.
-He says he is very proud to have been a part of it, however I think, though I am not 100 percent sure that he is done with the character.
+He says he is very proud to have been a part of it, however I think, though I am not 100 percent sure, that he is done with the character.
 He generally seems to talk about it as though its in the past, rather than as if he is still the current Master.
 If Simm did want to reprise his role, I would be more than happy.
 I enjoyed his performance as the Master tremendously.
 However since he does appear to have left the role, these are the men who I think would be good as his replacement.

 10/ Michael Wincott